omarignammas/Simple_ProductList/README.md

 # Simple_ProductList
 SimpleReact Product List
-#  Create Simple Store Page with React using css Framework :
+#  Create Simple products Page with React using css Framework :
 **What We Do :**

       1.importing Bootstrap.